-As of December 1995, Directors of the Company are required to purchase shares of HEICO Common Stock equivalent to 1/3 of their annual retainers.
-Directors receive director's fees of \$1,000 for each regular Board meeting attended and an annual retainer which amounted to \$12,000 in fiscal 1995.
+Directors receive director's fees of \$1,000 for each regular Board meeting attended and an annual retainer of \$18,000.
+Effective December 1995, Directors of the Company are required to purchase shares of HEICO Common Stock equivalent to 1/3 of their annual retainers (\$6,000).
 Members of committees of the Board of Directors of the Company are paid a \$2,000 annual retainer for each committee served and \$500 for attendance at each committee meeting.
 In addition, committee chairmen are paid an annual retainer of \$1,000 for each committee chaired.
-During fiscal 1995, an aggregate of \$137,500 was paid to directors under the compensation arrangements described above (including \$23,500 paid to Jacob Carwile, \$22,500 paid to Samuel Higginbottom, \$25,500 paid to Paul Manieri, \$22,000 paid to Albert Morrison, \$21,500 paid to Dr. Alan Schriesheim and \$22,500 paid to Guy Shafer), excluding amounts paid to Laurans A. Mendelson and Eric A. Mendelson, which are reported in the Summary Compensation Table.
-Beginning in fiscal 1996, the Director's annual retainer has been increased to \$18,000.
-Accordingly, Directors will be required to purchase shares of HEICO Common Stock equivalent to \$6,000 annually.
+During fiscal 1996, an aggregate of \$186,682 was paid to directors under the compensation arrangements described above (including \$30,197 paid to Jacob Carwile, \$31,197 paid to Samuel Higginbottom, \$34,197 paid to Paul Manieri, \$31,197 paid to Albert Morrison, \$30,697 paid to Dr. Alan Schriesheim and \$29,197 paid to Guy Shafer), excluding amounts paid to Laurans A. Mendelson, Eric A. Mendelson and Victor H. Mendelson, which are reported in the Summary Compensation Table.
 Per diem fees for other consulting services are paid to individual directors, as assigned by the Chairman of the Board, in the amount of \$600 per day.
-During fiscal 1995, an aggregate of \$107,300 was paid to directors for consulting services (including \$27,800 paid to Jacob Carwile, \$78,000 paid to Samuel Higginbottom, \$1,000 paid to Paul Manieri and \$500 paid to Guy Shafer).
+During fiscal 1996, an aggregate of \$116,100 was paid to directors for consulting services (including \$33,000 paid to Jacob Carwile, \$79,500 paid to Samuel Higginbottom, \$1,200 paid to Paul Manieri and \$2,400 paid to Dr. Alan Schriesheim).

 The Company's Directors' Retirement Plan, adopted in 1991 in order to facilitate Director retirements, covers the then current directors of the Company.
-Under the Directors' Retirement Plan, participants will, upon retirement from the Board, receive quarterly payments in amounts to be based on the average retainer such director was paid during his service as a member of the Board of Directors.
+Under the Directors' Retirement Plan, participants will, upon retirement from the Board, receive annually the average retainer such director was paid during his service as a member of the Board of Directors payable in quarterly installments.
 Such quarterly payments are not to be less than \$3,000.
 Subject to the terms of the Plan, these quarterly payments will continue for the same period of time that the participant served on the Board, not to exceed ten years.
-During fiscal 1995, \$12,000 was paid to a retired director pursuant to the Directors' Retirement Plan, while \$75,000 was accrued during the year.
+During fiscal 1996, \$12,000 was paid to a retired director pursuant to the Directors' Retirement Plan, while \$82,328 was accrued during the year.